 The Assembly Student Fellowship brings together a cohort of Harvard students from a range of disciplines and schools.
-Student Fellows regularly convene for problem-solving seminars and collaborate on student-led projects that tackle real-world disinformation problems.
-Students are supported by a community of Harvard faculty and staff.
+Student Fellows regularly convene for problem-solving seminars and student-led discussions to explore real-world disinformation problems.
+Students are supported by a community of Berkman Klein Center and Harvard faculty and staff.

-The 2019-2020 Assembly Student Fellowship provides a space for Harvard undergraduate and graduate students interested in the challenges of disinformation to build community across disciplines, to engage with faculty working on the cutting edge of these issues, and to integrate skills and knowledge from different fields to tackle the complex problems of disinformation as part of a diverse team.
+The 2020-21 Assembly Student Fellowship is a program for Harvard undergraduate and graduate students interested in exploring the complex challenges of disinformation on online platforms, engaging with faculty working on the cutting edge of the field, and building a diverse community of learning across disciplines.

-Launched in 2018 as the Techtopia program, the Student Fellowship is a multidisciplinary research and teaching initiative that brings together Harvard students and faculty around the biggest issues in tech today.
-The Student Fellowship is supported by a diverse group of Harvard faculty and staff from beyond the Berkman Klein Center, including from the HBS Digital Initiative, Edmond J. Safra Center for Ethics and the Shorenstein Center on Media, Politics, and Public Policy.
+Now in its third year, the Assembly Student Fellowship is a multidisciplinary learning and teaching initiative that brings together Harvard students and faculty around quickly-emerging issues in technology policy; this year, the program is focused on disinformation.
+Based at the Berkman Klein Center, the Student Fellowship is supported by a diverse network of Harvard faculty and staff from across the University, including faculty from the HBS Digital Initiative and the Shorenstein Center on Media, Politics, and Public Policy.

-Student Fellows are connected to faculty and staff working on disinformation issues at the cutting edge of their respective fields.
-Not only do they meet faculty during sponsored events, they also receive faculty advising on group projects.
+Through the seminar series and other activities, Student Fellows are connected to faculty and staff working on disinformation issues at the cutting edge of their respective fields.

 PROBLEM BASED LEARNING

 The cornerstone of the Student Fellowship...